Partners in Invention Education (PIE)

-Three-day summer workshops to develop educators’ capacity to help students learn to think and act as inventors while developing solutions to real-world problems.
+Three-day summit to develop educators’ capacity to help students learn to think and act as inventors while developing solutions to real-world problems.
 Educators learn how inventing can be used to engage students, especially those from diverse backgrounds, in STEM learning opportunities that focus on creative, open ended, inquiry based problem finding and problem solving.